ronled86/ClipPilot/wiki/User-Guide.md

 # 👥 User Guide

-Complete guide to using ClipPilot for discovering, previewing, and downloading YouTube content.
+Complete guide to using ClipPAilot for discovering, previewing, and downloading YouTube content.

 ## 🚀 Getting Started

 ### **Main Interface Overview**

-ClipPilot's interface is designed for simplicity and efficiency:
+ClipPAilot's interface is designed for simplicity and efficiency:

 ```
 ┌─────────────────────────────────────────────────────────┐